 Buyers can’t buy if they can’t see your house, so you would need to make it available often, at various times of the day, and on a short notice.
 Are you prepared to make quick changes to your schedule or plans?
 Can you call in sick every time a buyer wants to see your home?

-Also consider this, some buyers’ agents as well as buyers are uncomfortable when the owner is present during a showing.
+Also consider this, most buyers’ agents as well as buyers themselves are uncomfortable when the owner is present during a showing.

 If you’re still unconvinced and want to DIY, at least do it right (read these 7 tips).